 - Property documents (if any)

 Questions vary by visa type but follow predictable patterns.
-Know the intent behind each question — "Why this university?" isn't asking for generic praise about rankings; it's assessing whether you've genuinely researched your choice.
+Know the intent behind each question — "Why this university?" isn't asking for generic praise about rankings.
+It's assessing whether you've genuinely researched your choice.
+Browse our question bank with 100+ questions and sample answers.

 Practice Out Loud (Not Just in Your Head)